Church of St Thomas of Canterbury, Kingswear: Organ

+It was restored and enlarged by Michael Farley, Budleigh Salterton in 1995.
+A specification of the organ can be found on the National Pipe Organ Register.

 The Tower

 Although the church was rebuilt in 1847 the old tower was retained and dates from about 1173.
 In those days it was not normal for there to be settlements on the water's edge for fear of raids by Vikings, French and the Irish.
 Kingswear is not listed in the Domesday Book but that of Coleton to the east is.
 Similarly Dartmouth, on the opposite side of the river Dart to Kingswear is not listed either but Townstal to the west is.
 Both on the tops of hills relatively safe from unexpected raids.